risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.3/intro.md

 ### Cost efficiency

 * **Highly efficient in complex queries**
-  * RisingWave persists internal states in remote storages (e.g., S3), and users can confidently and efficiently perform complex streaming queries (e.g., joining dozens of data streams) in a production environment, without worrying about state size.
+  * RisingWave persists internal states in remote storage such as S3, and users can confidently and efficiently perform complex streaming queries (for example, joining dozens of data streams) in a production environment, without worrying about state size.
 * **Transparent dynamic scaling**
   * RisingWave's state management mechanism enables near-instantaneous dynamic scaling without any service interruptions.
 * **Instant failure recovery**